gregnordin/notes_to_self/Blender/notes-Blender.md

 - Change container to MPEG-4
 - Make sure video codec is H.264

-Next, go to Layout window arrangement and select View &rarr; Viewport Render Animation.
+Next, go to Layout workspace and select View &rarr; Viewport Render Animation.
 This will render the animation.
 I did a bunch of other stuff and there was only a static image of the final scene for all of the frames in the output (don't use from the main menu Renderer &rarr; Render Animation).
 Some good points can be found here, but not the last step as I just noted: [[2.8] Blender : How to Render an Animation in EEVEE](https://www.youtube.com/watch?v=nQXQCT_hKSs).

 - Change resolution back to 1920x180
 - Choose AVI JPEG file format